daz261/Autonomous-Cars-Project---Udacity/README.md

 The scheme of the Udacity model is described in the image below.
 However, we notice that it contains a vulnerability that we can later on exploit: <b>the model allows users to feeed in tampered input after training mode is completed, increasing the vulnerability of a cyber attacks</b>.

 In the attack models that we propose, we try to make use of this vulnerability.
 The attack mode scheme is quite straightforward In the attack model, we feed in a tampered pre-processed image, where only pixel was modified, after the training mode completes.
-Then, we launch autnomous mode and w
+Then, we launch autnomous mode and we observe how the steering angle is influenced by a small change in one of the images that are fed into the neural network.
 <img src = "onepixel.png">

 <h2>Results and Conclusion</h2>
+The results that we obtained are summarized in the image below.
+The tampered image was fed into the h5 model and in autonomous mode and by using a differential evolution algorithm, I noticed that the neural network mis-predicted the stering angle: from 4.65 to 0.0017, which represents a significant perturbation for the system.
+Visually, in Udacity, we may see how the car takes the wrong turn or steers the angle very little, increasing the risk of getting out of track.

+In a real world scenarion, is an attacker tampers the input of the neural system of an autonomous car, it can take control over it and cause accidents.
 <img src = "results.png">